 https://mydomain.com/path/of/banner.js?frm=cn&ct=bj&dit=100080 |

-but allow the following one
+And allow the following resource URL:

 https://www.example.com/path/of/banner.js?frm=cn&ct=bj&dit=100080 |

-We specify that a regular expression rule starts with “–” followed by a regular expression, as shown in the following example.
+If you are familiar with regular expressions, you can directly match resource URLs using regular expressions.
+We specify that regular expression rules start with “–” followed by the regular expression, as shown in the following example.

 --ad(\d{1,2})?\.example\.com |